NetApp/harvest/docs/plugins.md

 **Note:** Metric names used to create new metrics can come from the left or right side of the rename operator (`=>`) **Note:** The metric agent currently does not work for histogram or array metrics.
+**Note:** Rules are applied in order, so a rule can use a metric created by an earlier rule.
+**Note:** With collectors that return one matrix per metric, such as the StorageGRID Prometheus collector, operands are matched across matrices by instance labels.
+When an operand has no instance with the same labels, the metric is not computed for that instance.

 ## compute_metric